Geospatial Analytics Ph.D. Program Handbook

 Scheduling the Defense

 We strongly discourage summer defenses (between May 15-August 15), as faculty are mostly on 9-month appointments and we will be unable to celebrate you properly as a community.
 However, we do not want to delay any student from completing their degree.
-If you believe you will need to plan a summer defense, you should request program approval before officially schedule a date with your committee (email Ross and Rachel with your request).
+If you believe you will need to plan a summer defense, you should request program approval before officially scheduling a date with your committee (email Ross and Rachel with your request).
+Please see the “ETD Deadlines” section for more information about scheduling your defense.

 It is the student’s responsibility to set the date and time of the defense with their committee members.
 The request must be received by the Graduate School at least two weeks prior to the date requested.